kubernetes/enhancements/keps/sig-architecture/960-conformance-behaviors/README.md

   directory structure for showing behavior/test separation
 - 2019-10-01: Added detailed design; marked implementable
 - 2020-03-26: Reformat for new KEP structure
+- 2020-04-17: Updated to add use cases, reflect what was implemented in Phase 1 and add design details for Phase 2

 ## Drawbacks